sidneycadot/same70/markdown/OpenOCD.md

 OpenOCD is the *Open On-Chip Debugger*, a command-line tool to interact with microcontrollers from a desktop machine.

-# 1.1.
+## 1.1.
 Introduction

 OpenOCD provides direct (read/write) access to a microcontroller's memory, its registers, and its debugging facilities.
 On top of this, facilities such as flash programming, a bridge to GDB, and facilities to reset the microcontroller are implemented.

 OpenOCD provides a TCL interpreter to control its functionality.
-The OpenOCD distribution provides TCL scripts that implement support for a variety of interfaces, boards, and microcontroller chips.
+The OpenOCD distribution provides TCL scripts that implement support for a variety of interfaces, development boards, and microcontroller chips.

 In addition to the TCL scripts provided with OpenOCD, it is possible to extend its functionality by writing custom TCL scripts.

-# 1.2.
+## 1.2.
 OpenOCD and the SAME70 XPlained board

-The CMSIS-DAP interface that is the preferred means of communication with Cortex-M processors is fully supported.
+The CMSIS-DAP interface as defined by ARM is the preferred way of communicating with Cortex-M microcontrollers; it is fully supported by OpenOCD.
 We will use this interface to talk to the SAME70 microcontroller.

-In recent versions of OpenOCD, the SAME70 microcontroller is supported, as well as the SAME70 XPlained development board.
+Recent versions of OpenOCD support the SAME70 microcontroller, as well as the SAME70 XPlained development board.
+This means that TCL scripts are provided that enable OpenOCD to handle the specifics of the SAME70 chip, and the SAME70 XPlained development board.

-The SAME70 XPlained development board features a so-called *embedded debugger*, which is a simple microcontroller that acts as a bridge between the CMSIS-DAP port of the SAME70 and its own USB. port.
+The SAME70 XPlained development board features a so-called *embedded debugger*, which is a simple microcontroller that acts as a bridge between the CMSIS-DAP port of the SAME70 and its own USB port.
 The embedded debugger's USB port is marked "Debug USB" on the development board; do not confuse it with the "Target USB" port which connects directly to the main SAME70 microcontroller.

 The job of the embedded debugger is to implement the bi-directional communication between the Debug USB port (hooked up to a desktop machine) and the SAME70 microcontroller.

-Since the `embedded debugger' is a simple microcontroller itself, it has its own firmware.
-The firmware can be upgraded to the latest version using the latest version of Atmel Studio.
+Since the embedded debugger is a simple microcontroller itself, it has its own firmware.
+Its firmware can be upgraded to the latest version using the latest version of Atmel Studio.

-### 1.3.
+## 1.3.
 Building OpenOCD

 OpenOCD is available as a Debian package.
 However, support for the SAME70 microcontroller and the SAME70 XPlained development board are not yet available in the packaged version.
 Therefore,